Assault and Battery Defense Attorney in Michigan

 Assault With the Intent to Maim

 This involves assaulting an individual with the intention of disfiguring or maiming them.
 This is punishable by a maximum jail time of 10 years or no more than $5,000.

-If you’re charged with any of these crimes and have prior offenses on your record, you could be facing harsher penalties.
+If you are charged with any of these crimes and have prior offenses on your record, then you could be facing harsher penalties.
 Even a minor assault could land you in jail for more than the maximum amount of time.
-That’s why it’s important to hire an experienced criminal defense attorney to help you seek a reduced sentence.
+That is why it is important to hire an experienced criminal defense attorney to help you seek a reduced sentence.

 A Strong Defense Against Assault Charges

-At Dallo Law, P.C., we’ll examine every aspect of your case.
+At Dallo Law, P.C., we will examine every aspect of your case.
 This includes the circumstances of the crime and your arrest.
 From there we can form a strategic defense that works to either get the charges dropped or get your punishment reduced.
-Many times, individuals charged with assault weren’t operating with malicious intent.
+Many times, individuals charged with assault were not operating with malicious intent.
 If this is the case, we can fight for your rights by reconstructing the event and talking to any witnesses if necessary.
 Some instances of individuals being falsely accused of assault include: